System Processing Tools Below: Decision Trees and Decision Tables

 • Business Rules Modeling: It helps in capturing complex business rules in the insurance, finance, and healthcare sectors.

-• Software Engineering: It is used in specifying logic for system behavior, especially in rule-based systems.
+• Software Engineering: It is used to specify logic for system behavior, especially in rule-based systems.

-• Testing and QA: It is used to create comprehensive test cases to ensure all scenarios are covered.
+• Testing and QA: It creates comprehensive test cases to ensure all scenarios are covered.

 System Processing Tools above: Decision Trees and Decision Tables.